MicrosoftDocs/minecraft-creator/creator/Documents/EditorTutorial.md

 > [!IMPORTANT]
 > The Editor is in early preview and we're working to add more capabilities.
 > It will change significantly as we get feedback from creators like you.
+> Also, the images of Editor in this document might vary a little from what you have on your screen.

 --------